dioxfile/NS-2-Selfish-Behavior-Protocols/README.md

 5:    Drop(Package);
 6:  end if
 7: else
-8:  Pass the package to the AODV,DSDV,OLSR,DSR for processing;
+8:  Pass the package to the AODV/DSDV/OLSR/DSR for processing;
 9: end if
   </code></pre>
 </p>